 Blade: It features a high Carbon Steel blade with a polished finish.
 The sharpness of the blade is long-lasting and can make your big game short.

 Handle: The walnut handle with a lanyard hole is designed to perform heavy-duty tasks.
 The comfortable grip feels good in hands even during heavy use.

 Sheath: The leather sheath helps in convenient carry.
-The sheath is handcrafted with fire striker loop.
+The sheath is handcrafted with a fire striker loop.

 9: SOG Flash II – best folding knife under 100

 Flash II is one of the coolest Bushcraft knives that we’ve tested and reviewed.
 Stainless steel partially serrated pocket knife blade with a glass-reinforced nylon grip makes this folding knife versatile.
 This EDC knife opens single-handed, while Piston Lock secures the blade.